 This course employs a computerized approach to the accounting environment.
 The focus will be on Excel and Payroll Accounting.
 In the Excel environment, numerous applications including book reconciliations, depreciation schedules, accounts receivable, accounts payable, journals, and worksheets will be covered.
 In the payroll environment, problems concerning unemployment law, fair employment law, human resource systems, social security, and income tax withholding will be solved using software provided.
 This is designed for students with limited or not background in computers.

-Prerequisite: AC 114 Principles of Accounting I & SC 123B Introduction to Accounting
+Prerequisites: AC 114 or ACCT 2110 Principles of Accounting I & AC 113 or ACCT 2115 Introduction to Accounting

 AC 223 Intermediate Accounting II